metatensor/Workshop-spring-2025/finetuning/README.md

 ## Running the tutorials

 You should go through the different folders in this repository in order.
-Every folder contains a `finetune.sh` and `eval.sh` scripts that you can run to fine-tune and evaluate the model respectively.
+Every folder contains a `README.md`, `finetune.sh` and `eval.sh` scripts that you can run to fine-tune and evaluate the model respectively.
+You will be asked to fill certain missing parts of the code.
+More on that - in the `README.md` file of each folder.

-Before starting the fine-tuning excercise, you can evaluate the initial model on the Li3PS4 and MAD datasets to get a sense of the performance of the model.
+Before starting the fine-tuning excercise, you can will be able to evaluate the initial model on the Li3PS4 and MAD datasets to get a sense of the performance of the model.

 ```bash
 cd 00.initial-evaluation